leo-leesco/fun/README.md

 In this section of the course we will study:

-- Algebraic structures that capture notions of effect in theory and in practice: monads and applicative functors.
+- Algebraic structures that capture notions of effects in theory and in practice: monads and applicative functors.

 - Effect handlers, a new programming construct that provides another,